 Four Oscar-nominated films will be screened next week in the occupied Palestinian territories

-Opening Night: Tuesday, October 17 at 7 pm at the Ramallah Cultural Palace
+Opening Ceremony: Tuesday, October 17 at 7 pm at the Ramallah Cultural Palace

 This year Days of Cinema, will be screening 65 international and Palestinian fiction, documentary, short and kids’ films between October 17-23 in Jerusalem, Ramallah, Bethlehem, Nablus and Gaza.
 A record number of four Oscars-nominated films will be shown: Palestinian director Annemarie Jacir’s will be present to show her celebrated Wajib (opening film, “avant premiere”); Lebanese director Ziad Doueiri’s The Insult (closing film) starring Palestinian actor Kamel El Basha; Tempestad by Mexican director Tatiana Huezo; and The Last of Us by Tunisian director Alaeddine Slim.